marcusalenius/marcusalenius.github.io/markdown/attention.md

     <div class="image-text">The other words are not very similar to "apple", so they don't exert as much pulling force.</div>
 </div>

-Let’s now think about how to determine where exactly to move "apple" — that is how much each word pulls "apple".
+Let's now think about how to determine where exactly to move "apple" — that is how much each word pulls "apple".
 We start by computing the similarity between "apple" and every word.
 We will use the dot product as our measure of similarity.
 Two vectors have a very high dot product if they point in similar directions and have similar lengths, and a very low dot product if they point in opposite directions.

 <div class="body-image">
     <video src="attention-all-dot-product.mp4"></video>